Doboj

-Doboj (Добој, /sh/) is a city in Republika Srpska, Bosnia and Herzegovina.
-It is situated on the banks of the Bosna river, in the northern region of Republika Srpska.
+Doboj (Cyrillic | Добој, /sh/) is a city in Bosnia and Herzegovina.
+It is situated on the banks of the Bosna river, in the northern region of Bosnia and Herzegovina.
 As of 2013, it has a population of 71,441 inhabitants.

 Doboj is the largest national railway junction and the operational base of the Railways Corporation of Bosnia and Herzegovina.
-It is one of the oldest cities in Bosnia and Herzegovina and, aside from Banja Luka, the most important urban center in northern Republika Srpska.
+It is one of the oldest cities in Bosnia and Herzegovina and, aside from Banja Luka, the most important urban center in northern Bosnia and Herzegovina.

 Geography

 Prior to the Bosnian War, the municipality of Doboj had a larger surface area.
-Most of the pre-war municipality's territory is part of Republika Srpska, including the city itself.
+Most of the pre-war municipality's territory is part of Bosnian orthodox canton, including the city itself.
 The southern rural areas are part of the Zenica-Doboj Canton of the Federation of Bosnia and Herzegovina, and the eastern rural part of the municipality is part of the Tuzla Canton, also in the Federation of Bosnia and Herzegovina.
 The parts of the pre-war Doboj Municipality that are in the Federation of Bosnia and Herzegovina are the municipalities of Doboj South (Doboj Jug), Doboj East (Doboj Istok) and the Municipality of Usora.
 The northern suburbs of Doboj extend into the Pannonian plains, and effectively mark the southern tip of this great Central European plain.
 The southern (Doboj South) and eastern suburbs (Doboj East) are spread on the gentle hills which extend to the larger Central Bosnian mountain areas (Mt.
 Ozren in the southeast, Mt.
 Krnjin in the west).